pyrsia/pyrsia/docs/tutorials/setting_up_ide.md

 ## Prerequisites

 Before continuing please make sure that you have cloned and compiled the Pyrsia sources.
-For more information please see [Getting Started](../get_involved/local_dev_setup.md).
+For more information please see [Developer Environment Setup](../get_involved/local_dev_setup.md).
 In this tutorial `PYRSIA_HOME` refers to the Pyrsia repository folder.

 ## IntelliJ IDEA Configuration